mkdudeja/angular-highcharts-chart/projects/angular-highcharts-chart/README.md

 *Credits:* Thanks to [highcharts](https://github.com/highcharts) for their original angular wrapper named [highcharts-angular](https://github.com/highcharts/highcharts-angular).

-Almost all of the documentation ported form the original repo as underlying opitons & usage guide remains the same.
+Almost all of the documentation ported form the original repo as underlying opitons & usage guide remains the same, **excpet that this package exports module instead of component**.
+So, go through the usage guide once after installing the package.

 ## Table of Contents
 1. [Getting started](#getting-started)